aviaviavi/sniper/README.md

 ### Wait, why?

-iTunes is annoying and I often open it up by accident
+iTunes is annoying and I often open it up by accident.